w601sxs/easy-ml-pocs/content/preprocessing/selecting/_index.md

 awk -F "|" '{ print $1","$3","$5 }' Folder/in*csv > outfile.csv
 ```

-Here, we reead from a pipe-delimited file, select **and** reorder columns, and then write a comma separated file.
+Here, we read from a pipe-delimited file, select **and** reorder columns, and then write a comma separated file.

 To remove additional characters, like a double-quote, add a ```{gsub(/\"/,"")};``` before the print keyword.